niinortey12/Alsamband/README.md

 My objective for this website is to design a responsive website to target a larger number of audience.

 Photos, videos and Audios have been included in the website.
-It also has their previous and future events and tours on the website.
-Fans can also connect with them on their social media pages.
+It also includes their past and future events and tours on the website.
+Fans can also connect with the band via  their social media pages.